PhDN/NoCheat/reports/status_report_2-22.md

     - Integrate open-sourced implementation of chosen model via Hugging Face API or self-implement.

 #### Progress
+    - No current opensource implementation of DetectGPT and GLTR model, and pretrained models are not accessible via API either.
+Not feasible to re-implement from papers given time constraint.
+    - Worked on this week's assignment to add to developer's documentations.
 #### New Goals
+    - Continue to work on integrating the display output metrics of the model on input text document through the controller and front-end UI.
+    - Fix the model's testing process and add CLI to test the model from command line.

 ### Simon Struthers